 Ospreys, swans and

 In April our breeding pair of ospreys return to Caerlaverock to nest.
 Watch live footage of the osprey family on the nest from 10am – 5pm every day, April to August.
-From September to March between 9am-5pm the camera is live from the Whooper pond where you can watch the swan feeds at 11am and 2pm.
-Every evening throughout the year the camera becomes ‘badgercam’ where you may see wild badgers feeding on peanuts and honey.
+From September to March between 9am-5pm the camera is live from the Whooper pond where you can watch the swan feeds at 11am and 2pm, then every evening from 5pm the camera becomes ‘badgercam’ where you may see wild badgers feeding on peanuts and honey.

 Wander, explore, ramble

 Wildlife discovery for all ages

 Walk the Sir Peter Scott trail

 Wind your way around our Sir Peter Scott Centenary woodland trail, then hunker down in our one of our three hides to spot kingfishers, woodpeckers, and a wealth of small birds including the rare tree sparrow.
 The Newfield hide looks north over wet fields, the Back Pond Hide looks east along the pond giving you the chance to see elusive kingfishers.

 Walk on the Wildside

 Sweep through flower-filled meadows, past wild orchids and orange-tip butterflies on our magical wildflower meadow walk.
 Then follow the muddy banks of Lochar Water, looking out for roe deer tracks and a glimpse of the elusive otters who live here – a wonderful wildflower and wildlife rush in the summer.
 When it’s time to refuel, head to our coffee shop for a delicious hot or cold home-made lunch.